 While apartments offer many benefits, you should consider how they differ to stand-alone houses, both to purchase and to live in.

-In most cases, apartments are held in unit title ownership, which means you own the apartment or unit and any ‘accessory units’ like garages, car parking spaces, private courtyards and storage areas that are contained in the record of title.
+In most cases, apartments are held in unit title ownership(external link), which means you own the apartment or unit and any ‘accessory units’ like garages, car parking spaces, private courtyards and storage areas that are contained in the record of title.
 However, not everything will necessarily be included.
 Car parking spaces may hold separate titles and may need to be purchased separately if you need one.

 Becoming a unit title holder usually means you will automatically become a member of the body corporate, which consists of all the unit owners acting as a group.
 The body corporate handles the management and upkeep of the building and property in return for all the members paying annual fees.